altaica/erlex/README.md

 This repository contains a super-simple conference server in 3 flavours with identical functionality:

-1. Pure Erlang
+1. Direct implementation
-2. Pure Erlang, with generic code seperated out
+2. Implementation with generic code separated
-3. Using OTP gen_server behaviour
+3. OTP gen_server implementation

 The server presents the following API: